inmcm/kravatte/Readme.md

 $ pytest -xvvv test_kravatte.py
 ```

-Test vectors were generated using the [KeccakTools] C++ library availabe from the Keccak Team
+Test vectors were generated using the [KeccakTools] C++ library available from the Keccak Team

 ## Caveats
- - Being a Python implementation, performance on large files or data sets may be inadequete.
+ - Being a Python implementation, performance on large files or data sets may be inadequate.
- - The inputs and outputs of this implementation are limited to byte (8-bit) divisable sizes
+ - The inputs and outputs of this implementation are limited to byte (8-bit) divisible sizes
- - While security was top of mind during development, this implmenatation has not fully audited for timing attacks, side channel attacks or other vuneralbilites.Other bugs not caught by the test cases me present.
-Use in a production enviroment is not encouraged.
+ - While security was top of mind during development, this implementation has not fully audited for timing attacks, side channel attacks or other vulnerabilities.
+Other bugs not caught by the test cases me present.
+Use in a production environment is not encouraged.

-If any of above are of concern, please check out the offical  [KeccakTools] and [Keccak Code Package]
+If any of above are of concern, please check out the official [KeccakTools] and [Keccak Code Package]

 [Kravatte]:https://keccak.team/kravatte.html
 [Keccak]:https://keccak.team/files/Keccak-reference-3.0.pdf